FEFnet/ircd-FEF/README.md

 Rebased to solanum.
 The following text is from the solanum project, until I bother updating this better.

 (Note: Unlike Solanum, we support any system that follows The Single UNIX Specification 4 [POSIX.1-2008])

+# Brief history

+The FEFnet ircd was originally created by Runt based on the 2.8.21+CS ircd by Comstud.

+Later on, JailBird came in and transitioned it to 2.8.21+digi, and then later 2.8.21+digi+th (Taner).
+Both these original releases included a bunch of +CS patches, ircu (UnderNet) patches, DALnet patches, and homegrown patches.

+As time went by, the patches were rebased on top of hybrid, ratbox, charybdis, and now solanum.
+During this, most of the functionality that we patched in got incorporated into our new upstream code bases.
+Because of this, these days the FEFnet ircd mainly removes things rather than adds them, as well as changes default configs.
 ---
 Solanum is an IRCv3 server designed to be highly scalable.
 It implements IRCv3.1 and some parts of IRCv3.2.